trangnm58/ds_udacity_project_1/README.md

 The "Project1.ipynb" notebook contains all the code and documentation.
 There are 4 main sections:

 -  **Data Understanding:** load the data and have a look at its structure.
 Then, some relevent columns are visualized for better understanding.
-- **Question 1: What is the gender diversity and gender equality status in the field?:** analysing the data to find insights that can answer the 1st question
+- **Question 1: What are the gender diversity and gender equality status in the field?:** analysing the data to find insights that can answer the 1st question
 - **Question 2: What is the average salary in each country around the world?:** analysing the data to find insights that can answer the 2nd question
 - **Question 3: Do people tend to work remotely more the longer they are in the field?:** analysing the data to find insights that can answer the 3rd question